 I have spent the last three years exploring the Singapore’s brunch spots, testing exactly where to find the most satisfying hangover brunches.
-After countless late nights traveling around the island’s vibrant cocktail bars, I quickly realized that not all breakfasts are created equal when you’re nursing a headache.
+After countless late nights traveling around the island’s vibrant cocktail bars for artisan mixes, I quickly realized that not all breakfasts are created equal when you’re nursing a headache.
 Sometimes you need a big, greasy burger or a plate of eggs benedict to soak up the poor decisions of the night before.
 Other times, you just want a quiet, air-conditioned cafe corner where nobody will talk too loudly.

 Nearest MRT: Somerset (5–7 minutes on foot)